entelecheia/intronlp-2024/en/_sources/syllabus/index.md

 - Key Learning Content: Hopfield networks, Boltzmann machines, and their impact on modern AI and NLP
 - Note: Discussion on the connection between physics and machine learning

+Special Lecture: 2024 Nobel Prize in Chemistry - Computational Protein Design and Structure Prediction

+- Overview: Breakthrough discoveries in computational protein design and AI-driven protein structure prediction
+- Key Learning Content:
+  - David Baker's work on computational protein design
+  - Demis Hassabis and John Jumper's development of AlphaFold2 for protein structure prediction
+  - Implications for NLP and AI in scientific research
+- Note: Lecture, Discussion on the intersection of AI, computational biology, and chemistry

 Week 7

 - Overview: Basics of Prompt Engineering